Meaning of life: Origin and nature of biological life

+It has been proposed that both the evolution of macroscopic order in life (including its basic functions) and the evolution of order in particular physical systems obey a common fundamental principle that was termed the Darwinian dynamic.
+This principal was formulated by considering, first, how macroscopic order is generated in a simple physical, non-biological system far from thermodynamic equilibrium, and then extending consideration to short RNA replicating molecules and then further to more complex forms of life.
+It was concluded that the fundamental order-generating process was basically similar for both types of process.

 Origins and ultimate fate of the universe

 Though the Big Bang theory was met with much skepticism when first introduced, it has become well-supported by several independent observations.
 However, current physics can only describe the early universe from around 10−43 seconds after the Big Bang (where zero time corresponds to infinite temperature); a theory of quantum gravity would be required to understand events before that time.
 Nevertheless, many physicists have speculated about what would have preceded this limit, and how the universe came into being.
 For example, one interpretation is that the Big Bang occurred coincidentally, and when considering the anthropic principle, it is sometimes interpreted as implying the existence of a multiverse.

 The ultimate fate of the universe, and implicitly of humanity, is hypothesized as one in which biological life will eventually become unsustainable, such as through a Big Freeze, Big Rip, or Big Crunch.

 Theoretical cosmology studies many alternative speculative models for the origin and fate of the universe beyond the Big Bang theory.
 A recent trend has been models of the creation of 'baby universes' inside black holes, with our own Big Bang being a white hole on the inside of a black hole in another parent universe.
 Many-worlds theories claim that every possibility of quantum mechanics is played out in parallel universes.